nikola-spasojevic/Job_Title_Recommender/README.md

 # Keyword suggestion functionality is based of tri/bigram statistical language model using Maximum Likelihood Estimatation
-We want to account for previous
-# Likelihood estimator for generic ngrams (excluding unigrams)
-# likelihoods are precalculated in the Language Model module
-	# Based upon Maximum Likelihood, a sequence of words (context) has a set of 'next word' results.
-	# This is used to predict the next possible words based on training data# This is only useful for single words, since BoW does not account for context of previous text
+We want to account for previous occurences of word sequences.
+Based upon Maximum Likelihood, a sequence of words (context) has a set of 'next word' results.
+This is used to predict the next possible words based on training data
-	# This being MLE, the model returns a single word's relative frequency as its score.
+This being MLE, the model returns a single word's relative frequency to the context (either 2 or 1 word prior to it) as its score.
-	# print(lm.unmasked_score('java')) P('java')

 Predict the probability of an equivalence class using its relative frequency in the training data:
 – C(x) = count of x in training, N = number of training instances ● Problems with MLE:
 – Underestimates the probability for unseen data: C (x)=0